Streetlights, Signing and Striping

 progresses on these projects.

-numbers on the light fixture tell the Technician the wattage of
+however there is a number on the light fixture that indicates the wattage of

 the lamp: 10 =100 watts, 15= 150 watts, 40 = 400 watts, etc.

-This is why we ask you to provide a precise location or address
+When reporting an outage, we ask that you provide a precise location or address

-five-digit number on the pole, it is maintained by the Salt
+If a streetlight has a number on the pole, that means it is

 High-pressure sodium lamps have an expected lifespan of five